 b.
 Topical medication

-These are medicated gels and creams that can be applied on the infected area to reduce inflammation and heal the skin.
+These are medicated gels and creams that can be applied to the infected area to reduce inflammation and heal the skin.
 Any topical formulation should be used with caution as it can irritate the skin, cause itching or peeling.
 When using topical treatments, avoid going into direct sunlight.
 Use the medication sparingly in the affected areas for the duration prescribed by your physician.

 c.
 Hormone therapy